lermana/indoorplants/README.md

 [![Build Status](https://travis-ci.org/lermana/indoorplants.svg?branch=master)](https://travis-ci.org/lermana/indoorplants)

+### Background

-This library is named for the wonderful coffe shop _Tommy_ in Montreal where, as a good friend of mine once said: "the plants really tie the room together."
+This library is named for the wonderful coffee shop _Tommy_ in Montreal where, as a good friend said: "the plants really tie the room together."
 It is my hope that this library will tie together `pandas`, `sklearn`, and `matplotlib` in ways that are useful for the practicing data scientist.

-#### Note

-This repo (including its documentation) is still under construction, but currently available functionality is detailed briefly below.
-Some example usage can be found in the *census_data_analysis* notebook.

-#### Current functionality

-This *Python* repo provides some data analysis and model evaluation tools to be used with *Pandas* data and *scikit-learn* models.
-Built using *Python* 3.6, *Pandas* .2, *sklearn* .18 and *Numpy* 1.12
+`indoorplants` provides data analysis and model validation tools, and the top-level namespace is broken out as such.
+Most of the code assumes that data is stored in `DataFrame` instances, and models are assumed to provide the `sklearn` interface.
+This code is built for *Python* 3.6+.

+#### High-Level Description of Selected Functionality

+On the _analysis_ side of things:
-`analysis/exploratory.py` provides visualization capabilities for exploratory data analysis purposes.
+- `analysis.exploratory` aids with exploratory data analysis
+- `analysis.wrangle` provides data wrangling functionality, including for detecting leaky features in classification problems
+- `analysis.features` at the moment allows for calculating feature distances

+On the _validation_ side of things:
-`validation/crossvalidate.py` provides cross-validation functionality.
+- `validation.crossvalidate` provides the core cross-validation functions

-`validation/curves.py` provides curves to be used for ML model evaluation - validation, calibration, and precision-recall.
+- `validation.curves` offers curves to be used for ML model evaluation - validation, learning, calibration, and precision-recall.

-`validation/boundaries.py` provides tools for cross validating over different decision boundaries.
+Example usage can be found in the *census_data_analysis* notebook.

 #### Installation

-After cloning the repo, enter *indoorplants/indoorplants/* and run `pip install -e .`
+After cloning the repo, enter the top-level folder and run `pip install .` It is my hope that this library will exist in `pypi` in the near future.